liatrio-chef/hygieia/README.md

 Usage
 -----
-A complelely baked version of this cookbook preconfigured and with dummy data can be found here: https://github.com/liatrio-chef/hygieia-petclinic-demo-baked
+A baked version of this cookbook configured and with dummy data can be found here: https://github.com/liatrio-chef/hygieia-petclinic-demo-baked

-A completely baked version of this cookbook can be found here: https://github.com/liatrio-chef/hygieia-dev-baked
+A baked version of this cookbook uncofnigured can be found here: https://github.com/liatrio-chef/hygieia-dev-baked

 To get started: